KisangaDavid/DKRiddles/README.md

 ##  Contact

-For bug reports or feature suggestions, contact me using the email in the about page on the site!
+For bug reports or feature suggestions, contact me using the email in the about page on the site.

-**Enjoy solving riddles at [The Riddle Man](https://www.theriddleman.com)!**